nibags/apparmor-ksyntaxhighlighting/README.md

 If you want to test the highlighting, you can find a sample AppArmor profile in the `test` folder.

-## About Syntax Highlighting Files of KSyntaxHighlighting:
+## About XML Files of Syntax Highlighting Definition:

-Syntax highlighting definition files consist of XML files that are compiled in the KSyntaxHighlighting library of KDE Frameworks.
+The syntax highlighting definition files, of the KSyntaxHighlighting Framework, consist of XML files that are compiled in the KDE Frameworks libraries.

 However, these XML files can also be stored in: